DarrenZal/Quartz/content/BioregionalKnowledgeCommoning1.md

 - Facilitate dialogue to resolve differing viewpoints, negotiate meanings, and achieve a degree of consensus on how knowledge should be represented, thereby fostering a truly shared semantic framework.

 This commitment to ontology commoning ensures that the BKC's semantic structure is not an abstract technical artifact but a living reflection of the bioregion's collective intelligence and diverse ways of knowing.
 Such a process is fundamental for the BKC's success, as it directly addresses the need for legitimacy, trust, and the genuine co-creation of shared understanding, particularly when integrating sensitive and diverse knowledge forms like Indigenous Knowledge.
 It shifts the power dynamic from expert-led design to a more democratic and culturally attuned co-construction of meaning within the commons.
+Furthermore, it's important to recognize that the very process of abstracting patterns from contextual processes and then re-applying them to other contexts is, itself, a protocol and a pattern that can be documented, shared, and refined within the commons.

 ### 2.3.
 Integrating Indigenous Knowledge Systems (IKS): Protocols, Ethics, and Ontological Respect